kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Default interceptors:
 	// - imperative-eviction.k8s.io interceptor is appended to the end of the list if the target is
 	//   a pod.
 It will call the /evict API endpoint.
 This call may not succeed due to
 	//   PodDisruptionBudgets, which may block the pod termination.
-It will set the FailedEvictions
+It will update the interceptor
-	//   interceptor condition and try again with a backoff.
+	//   message and try again with a backoff.
 	//
 	// The maximum length of the interceptors list is 100.
 	// This field is immutable once set.